KILTprotocol/sdk-js/docs/getting-started.md

 ### Note <!-- omit in toc -->

-In version [0.19.0](https://github.com/KILTprotocol/sdk-js/releases/tag/0.19.0) we added the privacy feature among other things.
-Unfortunately, this made some calls (like creating an identity) asynchronous.
+Some calls in this example are made to asynchronous functions.
 Therefore, you have to wrap your functions inside an `async` function to execute them properly:

 ```javascript
 async function main() {